datadesk/groundwater-analysis/README.md

 It looks at agriculture well drilling trends, groundwater level declines, and prevalence of dry wells across the San Joaquin Valley basin.

-It uses the California Department of Water Resources' Well Completion Reports database, Periodic Groundwater Measurements, and Household Shortage Reports.
+It uses the California Department of Water Resources' <a href="https://data.cnra.ca.gov/dataset/well-completion-reports">Well Completion Reports database</a>, <a href="https://data.cnra.ca.gov/dataset/periodic-groundwater-level-measurements">Periodic Groundwater Measurements</a>, and <a href="https://data.ca.gov/dataset/household-water-supply-shortage-reporting-system-data">Household Shortage Reports</a>.